Wild Boar in the Forest of Dean

 Wallows -Wild boar will wallow in mud to control their temperature and rid their hair of parasites.
 Look for smooth hollows in wet ground.
 After wallowing, wild boar will rub themselves up against things, look for muddy bases to trees.

 Behaviour of Feral Wild Boar

-Are feral wild boar dangerous?
-This is one of the most frequently asked questions in the Forest of Dean, and a hard one to answer.
-Feral wild boar grow to be very large strong animals, and can move surprisingly fast for their size.
-They will also readily move to defend their young when they feel threatened, so they should be treated with caution and respect.
+Wild boar grow to be very large strong animals, and can move surprisingly fast for their size.
+They will also readily move to defend their young when they feel threatened, so should always be treated with caution and respect.

 Wild boar have relatively poor eyesight, but a keen sense of smell.
-The animals are thus more likely to sense or hear movement of people or dogs moving towards them – and react by moving towards the intruders to see who or what is approaching.
+They are more likely to sense or hear movement of people or dogs moving towards them – and react by moving towards the noise to see who or what is approaching.
 This can be interpreted as aggressive behaviour.

 Male boar tend to be seen alone, and can grow to a significant size.
 The older male boar are less likely to run or move away from people, often simply standing and watching as you pass by.

 Unfortunately, dogs have been attacked, seriously injured and sadly killed by wild boar in the Forest of Dean.
 Whilst this is rare dog owners walking in the Forest of Dean should keep their dog under close control and within sight, and ideally always on a lead.
 Especially if your dog is unlikely to respond to your commands in the woodland environment.

 When boar are seen, we recommend that you call your dog to heel and put it on a lead.
 Give the animal space and if needed turn and find a different path – or stand still until the boar have moved off.

 Feeding boar - risk of disease spread